badboy/rdb-rs/docs/RDB_File_Format.md

 `["us", "washington", "india", "delhi"]`

-## Quicklist Encoding
+### Quicklist Encoding

-RDB Version 7 introduced a new variant of list encoding: The quicklist.
+RDB Version 7 introduced a new variant of list encoding: Quicklist.

 Quicklist is a linked list of ziplists.
 Quicklist combines the memory efficiency of small ziplists with the extensibility of a linked list allowing us to create space-efficient lists of any length.

 To parse a quicklist, first a string is read from the stream using [String Encoding](#string-encoding).
 The contents of this string represent the ziplist.

-The structure of a quicklist within this string is as follows -
+The structure of a quicklist within this string is as follows:

 ```
 <len><ziplist><ziplist>...